Measures#

 Using this principle, the data model can focus on aspects that are suitable for structured reporting, allowing adequate comparisons between different river basin districts (RBDs).
 Specific or more detailed information can be kept in the RBMP documents, the analysis of which can in the future be facilitated using, for example, large language models (LLMs) supported by retrieval‑augmented generation (RAG) techniques.

-Current structure - 3ʳᵈ cycle
+Current structure - 3rd cycle#

-The schema used in the 3rd cycle of reporting contained 3 main groups (Figure 7):
+The schema used in the 3rd cycle of reporting contained 4 main groups (Figure 15):

-2. Information about the Programme of Measures, comprising a summary questionnaire of Targeted Questions and aggregated data about the overall Cost of measures.
-Disaggregated information was requested about each Measure and its classification into key type of measures (KTM) and basic type of measures (if applicable).
+• information about the Programme of Measures, comprising a summary questionnaire of Targeted Questions and aggregated data about the overall Cost of measures

 ../_images/Measures_RBMPPoM_2022_ClassDiagram.png

-Proposed structure - 4ᵗʰ cycle
+Proposed structure - 4th cycle#

-1. The RBMP and Coordination tables are simplified to a single RiverBasinManagementPlan table, containing a selected subset of attributes.
 The Progress table is modified to request only aggregated information about the overall status of the measures of the previous cycle (3rd cycle).

-2. The reporting of the Programme of Measures is also simplified.
-The TargetedQuestions table, containing the questionnaire at RBD level, is simplified.
-Information about measures is requested in a single Measure table.
+• Information about measures is requested in a single Measure table.
 Information about the planned ExpenditurePerMeasure is reported in a separate table, if data is available.

-In the 3ʳᵈ cycle of reporting, this group comprised three tables, collecting summary information about the RBMP, the progress since the previous RBMP, and the mechanisms of international coordination, if applicable (Figure 8).
+In the 3rd cycle of reporting, this group comprised three tables, collecting summary information about the RBMP, the progress since the previous RBMP, and the mechanisms of international coordination, if applicable (Figure 16).

 The data is structured as a simple questionnaire, mostly with Yes/No or multiple‑choice answers, accompanied by links to additional documentation (which can be uploaded or kept on national websites).
 Only one record per table is required for each River Basin District.